gsmneofrpgratis-com/android-frp-bypass-guide/README.md

 4. Enable **Voice Commands** → say "Google Assistant" → say "YouTube".
 5. Disable TalkBack (hold Volume Up + Volume Down again).
 6. In YouTube: tap profile icon → Settings → About → Terms of Service (opens browser).
-7. Navigate to [gsmneofrpgratis.com](https://gsmneofrpgratis.com) and download **QuickShortcutMaker.apk**.
+7. Download **QuickShortcutMaker.apk** and install it.
-8. Install it (enable Unknown Sources if prompted: Settings → Security → Unknown Sources).
+8. Enable Unknown Sources if prompted: Settings → Security → Unknown Sources.
 9. Open QuickShortcutMaker → search for **Google Account Manager**.
 10. Select **"Type Email and Password"** → tap **Try**.
 11. Tap the three-dot menu → **Sign in on browser** → log in with a new Google account.